Small scale equidistribution of Hecke eigenforms at infinity: Introduction

 It should be noted that ergodic theory methods provide equidistribution in shrinking balls for general negatively curved manifolds but typically only for a slow logarithmic rate, see e.g. \cite{Han:2015,HezariRiviere:2016a}.

-On the other hand for the eigenfunctions on the Euclidean torus Granville and Wigman \cite{GranvilleWigman:2017} showed individual equidistribution close to the Planck scale and failure of equidistribution at scales finer than the Planck scale.
-This was previously proved by Lester and Rudnick \cite{LesterRudnick:2017} along a full density subsequence.
+On the other hand for the eigenfunctions on the Euclidean torus Granville and Wigman \cite{GranvilleWigman:2017} showed individual equidistribution close to the Planck scale and failure of equidistribution at scales at a small power of $\log$ above the Planck scale.
+The equidistribution was previously proved by Lester and Rudnick \cite{LesterRudnick:2017} along a full density subsequence.